Ssimoes48/Happiness-ETL/README.md

 Once the data was there, we created specific queries to call datasets.
 These queries were:

+### 1

+Querying the Happiness Score of a country and that country’s government type.
+This could help show the correlation of a country’s happiness and their government type.
+To do this, we used an `INNER JOIN` on the happiness_index and countries_by_government tables.
+We joined them on ‘country’.
+Because our happiness_index includes 5 years of data, we used the `AVG` function to calculate the average Happiness Score per country so the table only each country 1 time.

 ![Query 1](Images/happy_gov_table.PNG)

+### 2

+Querying all of the data in all of the tables.
+This shows a nice summary by country of Happiness Index and Geopolitical data.
+To combine all of the tables, we had to do 3 `INNER JOINS` to connect all 4 tables.
+We also had to `GROUP BY` the country to make the data show only 1 time per country.
+We used `AVG` to calculate the average of numerical values to the 1 entry per county would be accurate regarding happiness index.
+We also used `ORDER BY` to sort our data by ‘region’.
+This helped to group the data in clear way for viewing.

 ![Query 2](Images/all_table.PNG)

+### 3

+Our 3rd query is similar to our second accept that it uses a `WHERE` clause to only pull data for 1 country.
+This is the most helpful query if you want a summary of one particular country.

 ![Query 3](Images/united_kingdom_table.PNG)

 We felt these were important representations of our data set because they showed the relationship between a country’s happiness index and their geopolitical factors.

 ## Run Data